AndreasLF/amortized-inference-for-spectroscopy/report/README.md

-This folder contains all the figures generated in the report
+This folder contains all things generated for the report such as